 - Identification tools– There is a need to improve identification of patients with potentially severe asthma who are inadequately treated/controlled so that their care can be optimised and if required, receive early referral to Severe Asthma Centres.

 SPECTRA tool – Identification of SusPECTed seveRe Asthma in Adults

 SPECTRA primary care clinical system resources have been developed to help identify adults with potential severe asthma, optimise and where required, refer them to severe asthma centres.

-Oxford Academic Health Science Network (Oxford AHSN) and Guy’s and St Thomas’ NHS Foundation Trust have worked with the NHS Business Services Authority (NHSBSA) to develop a new metric to help identify patients that are being prescribed quantities of prednisolone which might constitute a health risk.
+The Oxford AHSN and Guy’s and St Thomas’ NHS Foundation Trust have worked with the NHS Business Services Authority (NHSBSA) to develop a new metric to help identify patients that are being prescribed quantities of prednisolone which might constitute a health risk.

 Prednisolone is a short course steroid, which can be crucial in treating respiratory illnesses.
 However recent studies have shown that prescribing too many short course steroids could cause some adverse health conditions.
 This includes diabetes, cardiovascular illnesses, mental health disorders, musculoskeletal conditions such as osteoporosis and fractures, and many others.

 The new metric looks at patients in England who have been prescribed prednisolone tablets, as well as an asthma/COPD medication in the last 12 months.
 It calculates the total cumulative dose, in milligrams, for the whole period.
 This will help clinicians to identify everyone at risk, and to prioritise those most at risk for review.
 At-risk patients may be suited to alternative therapies or clinical strategies.

 This method also minimises the chance of including patients who are taking prednisolone for non-respiratory conditions, which can include Crohn’s disease and rheumatoid arthritis.

 Sign up for a Respiratory dashboard webinar hosted by NHS BSA.